japanoise/neo-dotemacs/README.md

   that changed the way I think about comments.

-For the most part, the main difference someone who switched from the old to the new would notice is that now there's Ido instead of Helm and the Snazzy theme is the default.
+For the most part, the main difference someone who switched from the old to the new would notice is that now there's Ivy instead of Helm and the Snazzy theme is the default and only one.

 ## Dependencies